2017 Economic Development Summit: Oakland 2030 - Planning Today for Oakland's Tomorrow

 2015 Economic Development Summit: The Oakland Advantage

-On March 20, 2015, the Oakland Metropolitan Chamber of Commerce held its annual Economic Development Summit at the Oakland Convention Center in downtown Oakland.
-Attended by over 300 Chamber members and guests, the summit focused on themes critical to the city’s economic vitality.
+On March 20, 2015, the Oakland Metropolitan Chamber of Commerce held its annual Economic Development Summit, "The Oakland Advantage," attended by over 300 Chamber members and guests, the summit focused on themes critical to the city’s economic vitality.

-A panel discussion focused on ongoing and upcoming infrastructure developments and investments that create the environment to support existing and emerging New Economy businesses in Oakland.
-Moderated by noted Oakland-based businessman Phil Tagami, chief executive officer of California Commercial and Investment Group, the panel included Andrew Friedman, managing director of Shorenstein Properties LLC’s Capital Transactions Group; David Karol, principal at Ridge Capital Investors, LLC; Peter Weingarten, principal and co-director of Gensler Oakland; and Richard Weinstein, principal at Citrine Advisors.
+Moderated by noted Oakland-based businessman Phil Tagami, chief executive officer of California Commercial and Investment Group, the event panel included Andrew Friedman, managing director of Shorenstein Properties LLC’s Capital Transactions Group; David Karol, principal at Ridge Capital Investors, LLC; Peter Weingarten, principal and co-director of Gensler Oakland; and Richard Weinstein, principal at Citrine Advisors.

 A second panel focused on Oakland’s increasingly diverse array of businesses was moderated by Sarah Filley, co-founder and chief executive officer of Popuphood LLC and advisor to OppSites Inc. The panel included Dorian Ferlauto, founder and chief executive officer of BriteHub; Ruben Hernandez, co-founder and chief executive officer of Devlabs; Naveen Jain, chief marketing officer and co-founder of the Immunity Project; and George Zimmer, founder and former CEO/chairman of The Men’s Wearhouse.